TrueBlocks/trueblocks-docs/content/docs/prologue/installing-trueblocks.md

 etherscan_key = "<key>"
 ```

+The location of your config file depends on your OS and your environment
+settings.
 For help, see [Where is my config file?](#where-is-my-config-file).

 By default, TrueBlocks checks for an RPC on `http://localhost:8545/`.